Anywhere else you’re just spinning your wheels. Mountain biking is a three season staple in Arrow Slocan.

-Arrow Slocan is chock full of cycling options.
-Where else will you find hand-built mountain bike trails and over 100 km of stunning rail trails?
+Arrow Slocan is chock full of mountain biking options.
+Where else will you find hand-built mountain bike trails and over 100 km of stunning rail trails.

 Looking for a bit of heart pounding adventure?
 A number of trail networks are dotted throughout the region and ready for downhill enthusiasts.

-Don’t forget to provide a donation to the operating bike society.
-The volunteers who make these areas great, need the donations to offset the cost of maintenance.
+Don’t forget to donate to the operating bike society.
+The volunteers who make the trails great need donations to offset the cost of maintenance.

-Trail donations for Mt Abriel and Box Lake trails can be made through the Nakusp Bike Society’s web page.
+Trail donations for Mt Abriel and Box Lake mountain biking trails can be made through the Nakusp Bike Society’s web page.

 Trail donations for Sandon, Idaho Peak and Rosebery can be made to the North Slocan Trail Society at their Sandon donation box (K&S station) or by e-transfer to: firstname.lastname@example.org.